Prithivi2001/JSX-Calculator/README.md

 # JSX-Calculator
-Calculator used to make calculations made using JSX
+Calculator used to make calculations made JSX